 Fast forward to today.
 We are living through a pandemic where we have nothing but time.
 Article ideas come and go.
 For some reason, I can’t prioritize getting them out of my head and onto the screen.

 At Fighting Chance I have the freedom to write about anything I want.
 If I want to write about WNBA DFS that’s completely fine.
-I’ve been given this platform and an audience of thousands weekly to plug it to but I’ve given them nothing.
+I’ve been given this platform and an audience weekly to plug it to but I sat on my hands.
 I’ve given myself nothing but excuses.
 Steve Prefontaine looks down from the wall in disgust, until today.